Apple’s relationship with Donald Trump has become a toxic PR disaster

 Trump apparently isn’t done milking the Apple relationship for PR value, either.
 This morning, he claimed to have pitched Tim Cook on getting “Apple involved in building 5G in the U.S.,” whatever that means.
 (Apple is already developing 5G phones in conjunction with Qualcomm and 5G modems after an acquisition from Intel, so it’s not as if the company wasn’t already “building 5G in the U.S.” before yesterday.)
 We reached out to Apple for confirmation and clarification on the claim, but both the company and Cook have thus far stayed silent in the face of Trump’s other statements.

 It’s worth underscoring that this is the polar opposite of what Cook’s supposed hero, Martin Luther King, Jr., would have done.
 Apple has repeatedly celebrated King’s birthday on its homepage, and Cook’s Twitter bio prominently features a King quote, suggesting that he holds the slain civil rights leader in particular esteem.
-But despite those and other public statements from Cook, his actions as Apple’s CEO — including his continued engagement as Trump has done incalculable damage to minorities, including the historically shameful separating and caging of immigrant children — have empowered Trump to advance both policies and his reelection campaign with the apparent support of American industry.
+But despite those and other public statements from Cook, his actions as Apple’s CEO — including his continued engagement as Trump has done incalculable damage to minorities, including the historically shameful separating and caging of immigrant children — have empowered Trump to advance both policies and his reelection campaign with the apparent support of American industry, including its largest public company.

 The Martin Luther King, Jr. quote that’s most relevant here has often been paraphrased as, “Our lives begin to end the day we become silent about things that matter.”
 It’s a sentiment that I took to heart decades ago, inspiring me — and countless others — to stand up and stay honest in the face of dishonesty and injustice.
 For reference, the original King quote is believed to be: